webfashionist/FormValidate/README.md

 ## Usage

-1. Include the class from `src/classes/Form.class.php` wherever you need the PHP form validator.
+1. Include the class located in `FormValidate/Form.class.php` wherever you need the PHP form validator.

 2. Create the rules array for your existing form: